-Dr. Tony Mathews has been in ministry for thirty-five years.
-Thirty-Two of those years have been spent providing pastoral and ministerial care not only to African Americans but also to other races and people from other cultures.
-For the last twenty-seven years he has served as Senior Pastor of North Garland Baptist Fellowship in Garland, Texas.
+Dr. Tony Mathews has been in ministry for thirty-six years.
+Thirty-Three of those years have been spent providing pastoral and ministerial care not only to African Americans but also to other races and people from other cultures.
+For the last twenty-eight years he has served as Senior Pastor of North Garland Baptist Fellowship in Garland, Texas.
 He has earned a Bachelor of Business Administration from Angelo State University, San Angelo, Texas, a Master of Arts in Christian Leadership from The Criswell College, Dallas, Texas, and a Master of Divinity and Doctor of Ministry from Southwestern Seminary in Fort Worth, Texas.

 Tony is the author of There’s More Than One Color in the Pew: A Handbook for Multicultural, Multiracial Churches, and he is a contributing author for both the North American Mission Board’s Journal of African American Southern Baptist History, and for the Next Steps Resources published by the International Mission Board.
 One section in Tony’s book offers leaders a biblical and theological foundation upon which they can support a multiracial ministry.
 Such leaders with this foundation can aid in the healing of a racially divided world.
 He also once taught a course on multiracial ministry at The Criswell College in Dallas, Texas.

 Under Tony’s leadership, North Garland has partnered with the state convention or other churches to plant eight churches, and they have sponsored mission trips for their members to Panama, Dominican Republic, Peru, Brazil, Ecuador, Tanzania, Kenya, South Africa, Romania, Bangalore, India, Jamaica, Curacao Venezuela, Antigua Guatemala, Nueva Rosita, Mexico, Japan, China, Madagascar, Spain and Laredo.